Kitware/trame/docs/content/docs/tutorial-html.md

 There is no need to get or update the `resolution` state variable.
 This update is carried out on the client-side by the v_model.
 We simply update the `cone_source` appropriately and update the view.

 The `VBtn` resets the the resolution when pressed by calling the `reset_resolution` function.
 This is a `trigger` event, where `v_models` are `change` events.
-Since, we use the function reference here, there is no need to use a `@trigger("...")` decorator here.
-It is created by default behind the scene.
+Since we use a function reference, there is no need to use a `@trigger("...")` decorator here.
+It is created by default behind the scenes.

 ```python
 def reset_resolution():